Tutorial

 Data to Download

-These hyperspectral remote sensing data provide information on the National Ecological Observatory Network's San Joaquin Exerimental Range field site in March of 2019.
-The data were collected over the San Joaquin field site located in California (Domain 17) and processed at NEON headquarters.
-This data subset is derived from the mosaic tile named NEON_D17_SJER_DP3_257000_4112000_reflectance.h5.
-The entire dataset can be accessed by request from the NEON Data Portal.
+These hyperspectral remote sensing data provide information on the National Ecological Observatory Network's San Joaquin Experimental Range (SJER) field site in March of 2021.
+The data used in this lesson is the 1km by 1km mosaic tile named NEON_D17_SJER_DP3_257000_4112000_reflectance.h5.
+If you already completed the previous lesson in this tutorial series, you do not need to download this data again.
+The entire SJER reflectance dataset can be accessed from the NEON Data Portal.

 An overview of setting the working directory in R can be found here.